 We endeavour to go outside for some fresh air and a play in our own private garden.
 Children have access to our playhouse, slides, scooters and bikes.
-We also like to go out to sing songs and have a dance or play some games outdoors.
+When the weather permits, we like to go out more often to sing songs and have a dance or play some games outdoors.

 Children come in from the garden, wash hands and we join together for a story at the end of the morning.

 Children are brought back up by staff to the church door to meet parents.